Avoid Call a Plumber! Find Out How to Fix Frequent Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues include dripping taps and toilets that run blocked drains, and low water pressure.
+The most frequent plumbing issues include dripping faucets, running toilets, blocked drains, and low pressure water.

 What tools do I need for DIY plumbing?

-There are a few important tools, such as an adjustable wrench, a plunger pipe wrench Teflon tape and the screwdriver.
+You’ll need some essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?

-You should contact a licensed plumber for plumbing problems of a serious nature that require specialized equipment and knowledge.
+You should contact a licensed plumber to address plumbing issues that require specialized equipment and knowledge.